ampproject/amphtml/extensions/amp-bind/amp-bind.md

 <button on="tap:AMP.setState({foo: 'amp-bind'})">
 ```

-Tapping the button causes the `<p>` element's text to change from "Hello World" to "Hello amp-bind".
+Tapping the button changes the `<p>` element's text from "Hello World" to "Hello amp-bind".

-## How does it work?
+### How does it work?

 `amp-bind` has three main components:

 1. [State](#state)
-  - In the example above, the state is empty before tapping the button and `{foo: 'amp-bind'}` after tapping the button.
+  - Document-scope, mutable JSON state.
+In the example above, the state is empty before tapping the button and `{foo: 'amp-bind'}` after tapping the button.
 2. [Expressions](#expressions)
-  - The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello '` and the variable state `foo`.
+  - Javascript-like expressions that can reference the **state**.
+The example above has a single expression, `'Hello' + foo`, which concatenates the string literal `'Hello '` and the variable state `foo`.
 3. [Bindings](#bindings)
-  - The example above has a single binding, `[text]`, which causes the `<p>` element to update its text every time the expression's value changes.
+  - Special attributes  of the form `[property]` that link an element's property to an **expression**.
+The example above has a single binding, `[text]`, which updates the `<p>` element's text every time the expression's value changes.

-Note that `amp-bind` does not evaluate expressions on page load, so there's no risk of content jumping unexpectedly. `amp-bind` also takes special care to ensure speed, security and performance on AMP pages.

-Check out the AMP Conf 2017 talk "[Turing complete...AMP Pages?!](https://www.youtube.com/watch?v=xzCFU8b5fCU)" for a video introduction to the feature.

-## A slightly more complex example
+### A slightly more complex example

 ```html
 <!-- Store complex nested JSON data in <amp-state> elements. -->